franklinchou/learnings/kafka/README.md

 ## Restarting Kafka & zookeeper

 Occasionally kafka (or zookeeper) will go down.
-(This will result in lost pods in Kubernetes or connection timeout errors).
+(This will result in lost pods in Kubernetes or connection timeout errors.)

 1. Access the Kafka cluster using ssh (`ssh -i <aws-access> <ip>`).
 Since kafka runs on a cluster, its probably most effective to run the commands via `parallel-ssh`, see the included `restart-kafka.sh` script.
 Optionally check whether kafka is running by issuing (`sudo service kafka status`).
 2. Access the binary files in `/usr/local/kafka/bin`
 3. Check if zookeeper is running. (`/usr/local/kafka/bin/zookeeper-shell.sh localhost:2181`)
 4. If zookeeper is not running, start zookeeper by issuing `sudo /usr/local/kafka/bin/zookeeper-server-start.sh -daemon /etc/kafka/config/zookeeper.properties`
-5. [test] `/usr/local/kafka/bin/kafka-topics.sh --zookeeper localhost:2181 --list`
+5. [test] If zookeeper is running, you should get a list of available topics when issuing `/usr/local/kafka/bin/kafka-topics.sh --zookeeper localhost:2181 --list`
 6. Start kafka (issue `sudo service kafka start`)

 ## Deleting logs

 If disk space is over-utilized (`df`), delete logs contained in `/var/kafka`.
 This will delete all job history (which should be irrelevant if the cluster is not currently in the process of computing jobs).

 ## Checking on brokers